Computer Engineering (English) | |||||

 Course Assistants: |

-Course Content: | The content of this course is to introduce and apply the basic concepts of computer networks and communication.
-At the end of the course, the student will have knowledge about basic principles of computer networks, communication protocol structure and functions, protocol layers and their relationships, and partial network security.
-Students will be able to examine ISO / OSI and TCP / IP architectural structures and explain the function of each protocol layer. |
+Course Content: | By the end of the course, the student will have knowledge of the basic principles of computer networks, the structure and functions of communication protocols, the protocol layers and their relationships, and partial network security.
+Students will be able to examine the ISO/OSI and TCP/IP architectural structures and explain the functions of each protocol layer. |

 The students who have succeeded in this course;